Kate Middleton, William, Harry and Adele Attend Grenfell Memorial

 Adele appeared at the memorial dressed in a baggy black coat and carrying a wrapped white rose.
 She sat with actress Carey Mulligan and husband and Mumford & Sons frontman Marcus Mumford inside the cathedral.

-"A lot of people were happy to see Adele there," the source told E!
+"A lot of people were happy to see Adele there," Jane told E!
 News.
 "It was uplifting.
 She didn't mingle this time but her presence was a big help and reassurance that she hadn't abandoned the 'cause.'
 She has become an important vice here."

 Earlier this month, Adele promoted a petition in which victims and their families call on British Prime Minister Theresa May "to take urgent action to restore their faith in the Grenfell Tower inquiry."